smashtotal/future_lawyer/README.md

 ## Robo-Research+<a name="paragraph1"></a>
 ![alt](https://cdn.discordapp.com/attachments/1148303423045910558/1206376142164987944/smashmcadams_A_robot_doing_legal_research_with_law_books_in_the_d807a4e5-d688-4338-9df2-07517f7fb64a.png?ex=65dbc855&is=65c95355&hm=a8750ebf054ee924c82a7b70a1d68724d00415998d0701afa779973805c2eb9b&)

 Westlaw certainly believes it can.
-Long before the AI dam broke, Thomson Reuters as early as 2018 was trying to incorporate AI into its products, starting with Westlaw Edge.
+Long before the AI dam broke, Thomson Reuters as early as 2018 was trying to incorporate AI into its products, starting with [Westlaw Edge](https://www.techlawcrossroads.com/2018/07/westlaw-edge-ai-goes-mainstream/).
+In many ways, Westlaw Edge's original focus on data analytics, searching for things like how often a judge grants or denies certain types of motions, anticipated the predictive power of AI that only now is receiving mainstream attention.

 In late 2023, Thomson Reuters announced several new and upcoming AI products under the [Westlaw banner](https://www.prnewswire.com/news-releases/thomson-reuters-launches-generative-ai-powered-solutions-to-transform-how-legal-professionals-work-301989149.html):